 Our million year old brains are failing us.

 Our brains cannot and are not operating successful without the back-up of our other faculties.
-As we become more intellectually driven and inclined, we also become more personally destructive in the longer term.
+As we become more intellectually driven and inclined, we also become more personally destructive and addicted to memory in the longer term.
 Our brains are diseased, in other words, they have become addicted to memory and what it has learned.
 The disease means it is doomed to repeat it.
 Success as we see in the modern world, seems to be plagued with failure.
 Sport, television stars and business persons alike have little problem with creating success – but they maintain it as poorly as they do themselves!
 Emotions, spirit, soul and whatever else we’re collectively made up of.
 The brain is addicted to memory, It has us addicted to days of old!

 As the saying goes, we are addicted to our thinking and not just our drinking.
 This is the learning disorder that all us us fall victim to.
 Doing the same things we’ve learned that don’t work, over and over again, has left our new generation more desperate than ever for clues as to how to experience a sense of peace.
 People have tried to find this peace through using hard drugs and all kinds of medications.